sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 6/23/2022 22:54 PT_
+_Updated 6/26/2022 14:27 PT_

-Due to additional bugs found, a new fix has been added to iOS and it is in regression again.
-A bug was also found on Android during regression and a fix in progress.
-We are now on track to release Monday, June 27th.
-Most of the team is now working on development for v7.17.
+Two additional bugs were found on Android and fixes are in progress.
+We are now on track to release Tuesday, June 28th.

 ***

 ### Upcoming Releases
-- v7.16   - June 27, 2022
+- v7.16   - June 28, 2022
 - v7.17   - July 13, 2022

 ### Past Releases